GarrettBrown-dev/Pokemon.Solution/README.md

 <h3 align="center">Pokemon many-to-many relationship database, 01-06-2020</h3>
 <h4 align="center"> By Agata Kolodziej, Jeff Chiu & Garrett Dean Brown </h4>

+# To do tomorrow:

+- Change gender choice from text box to drop down method (change model)

 ## Description

 Purpose usage, detailed explanation what is does and any other information you want users and other developers to have